benswift/benswift.github.io/_talks/classics-to-colonialism.md

 {% include slides/background-image.html image="images/talks/classics-to-colonialism/18SCI-KNUTH1-videoSixteenByNineJumbo1600.jpg" %}

-"...granddaddy of all algorithms, because it is the oldest nontrivial algorithm that has survived to the present day"
+> ...granddaddy of all algorithms, because it is the oldest nontrivial algorithm
+> that has survived to the present day

 {% include slides/image-credit.html
    title="Donald Knuth"